 What is Jarcuterie?

 This isn’t even a recognized word in the dictionary, but it’s one of the hottest trends in food today.
-Take any or all of the ingredients of a traditional charcuterie board, and place them in individual jars and you have jarcuterie.
+Take any or all of the ingredients of a traditional charcuterie board such as our Patriotic Charcuterie Board, and place them in individual jars and you have jarcuterie.
 This creates a beautiful display and allows you to skip the plates too!

 Ingredients for our Sweet Charcuterie Jar